inveniosoftware/docs-invenio-rdm/docs/develop/howtos/custom_code.md

 ## Enable the site folder

-First of all, we need to make sure the site folder is available and editable.
+First of all, you need to make sure the site folder is available and editable.
 When installing InvenioRDM, you will get the following option:

 ```bash
 Select site_code: